freeshineit/freeshineit.github.io/themes/materies/README.md

 ### Translate Chinese Link to Pinyin (Recommended)

 Default permalinks of Hexo will include Chinese if your article's title is Chinese.
-But it's adverse to `SEO`, and `gitment` comments don't support Chinese Link as well.
+But it's adverse to `SEO`.
 We can use the [hexo-permalink-pinyin](https://github.com/viko16/hexo-permalink-pinyin) Hexo plugin to generate permalinks in Chinese Pinyin when generating posts.

 Installation command is as follows：